 Your tour begins at the BB King Blue’s Club and takes you to some of the oldest and most legendary buildings in town.
 Learn about the city being hit with yellow fever, the little girl who haunts the Orpheum Theatre and more.
 Some even claim to have seen ghosts on the tour.

 Guesthouse at Graceland

 This is where I stayed as Bloghouse Memphis was held here and partially sponsored by The Peabody.
 It is an elegant historic hotel.
-In 2019, the hotel celebrates its 150th year and will have celebrations and offer specials throughout the year.
+In 2019, the hotel celebrated its 150th year welcoming guests.

 Thursday nights throughout the summer, The Peabody hosts a rooftop party with live bands performing.
 They offer both regular and VIP admission.
 The rooftop offers views of the city and to the Mississippi River.
 It’s an excellent spot to view the sunset.